aryyya/instayam-server/README.md

 # instayam-server

-The server for an Instagram clone, built on Express, Sequelize, and Postgres.
+The server for an Instagram clone, built on Express, Sequelize, and Knex.

 ## Todo